basisproject/paper/src/04-cost-tracking.md

 ## Resource costs and resource tags

-By default, Basis only tracks labor costs.
+By default, Basis only tracks costs in terms of labor.
 However, it has the ability to track resources using the concept of "resource tags" which are attached to a particular product produced by a company.
 Resource tags tell the costing system to track that product not just as labor, but also as a resource.

 For instance, one might assign a resource tag to the iron that comes out of an iron mine.
 Then when the chair maker orders iron screws for the chairs she makes, the labor cost of the screws is added to the cost of the chairs, but so is the resource cost of the iron.